shams-nahid/My-Daily-AWS-Study/ELB And ASG/01 ASG Overview.md

     - Scaling is done based on set of scaling adjustments
   - Simple Scaling
     - Scaling is done based on
+    - Involves cool down period
+- When a new `AMI` is required to launch to `ASG`, need to update the `ASG Launch Config`

 ### ASG Lifecycle Hook